it3049c-fall22-henderson/js-exercises-grantkollar/README.md

 ```md
 - [x] This task is complete.
 ```
-- [ ] All Unit tests passed.
+- [x] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 (For this assignment, there was 22 exercises checked by 68 automated checks) how many points out of 20 do you deserve on this assignment:
+20/20
 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I learned a lot in this assignment and I feel like I am a lot more comfortable with javascript.
+I understand how to create variables, objects, conditional statments, and functions.
 ### How long it took you to finish this?
+This assignment took my 2 hours to complete